p4ulor/Game-Manager-w-PostgreSQL/Phase2/README.md

 # About locks
 What are the advantages of read-write lock?
-- An RW lock allows concurrent access for read-only operations, whereas write operations require exclusive access.
+- An R/W lock allows concurrent access for read-only operations, whereas write operations require exclusive access.
 - This means that multiple threads can read the data in parallel but an exclusive lock is needed for writing or modifying data.

 # Functions and procedures
-- createStoredProcedureQuery() is for functions (apperently)
+- createStoredProcedureQuery() is for functions (apparently)
 - createNativeQuery is for procedures (apperently)

 ## Repositories and Mappers